turbonomic/prometurbo/README.md

 Get metrics from [Prometheus](https://prometheus.io) for applications, and expose these applications and metrics in JSON format via REST API.
-The [`data ingestion framework probe`](https://github.com/turbonomic/data-ingestion-framework) ( i.e., DIF Probe) will access the REST API, convert the JSON output to Turbonomic DTO to be consumed by Turbonomic server.
+The [`data ingestion framework probe`](https://github.com/turbonomic/data-ingestion-framework) ( i.e. DIF Probe) will access the REST API, convert the JSON output to Turbonomic DTO to be consumed by Turbonomic server.
 This enables Turbonomic to collect and analyze Prometheus metrics and make intelligent decisions about application scaling, placement and optimization.